“In the garden, Autumn is, indeed the crowning glory of the year,

 It’s harvest time, a time when many gardens are loaded with late-season vegetables and fruit ripening to perfection.
 So, it seemed the right time to give you a quick tour of our kitchen garden this year.

-Vegetables and flowers are close neighbors in my suburban garden.
-Above, ‘Rosa Bianca’ eggplants grow next to sages and other flowers and herbs.
+‘Rosa Bianca’ eggplants grow next to sages and other flowers and herbs.

 ‘Rosa Bianca’ is an Italian heirloom variety, which is prized by chefs because it rarely becomes bitter.
 We’ve grilled the eggplant with olive oil and herbs, as well as featured it in casseroles with feta cheese and other vegetables.
 This variety can take 70-85 days from transplanting to ripening, so start seeds inside in the spring and plant seedlings after the first frost.